After an examination of certain organs, doctors will order imaging scans like X-rays or CT scans to confirm a mesothelioma diagnosis.

-The combination of imaging features with a history of asbestos exposure may be enough information to diagnose pleural mesothelioma.
+The combination of CT imaging features with a history of asbestos exposure may be key information to diagnose pleural mesothelioma.

-A non-invasive treatment that combines chemotherapy with electrical currents to shrink mesothelioma tumors appears to be working for a group of patients.
+A non-invasive treatment that combines chemotherapy with electrical currents to shrink mesothelioma tumors appear to be working for patients.

 A Phase 1 clinical trial using chimeric antigen receptor (CAR) T-cell therapy for pleural mesothelioma tumors shows promise for patients.

 The latest treatment for mesothelioma patients combines the power of electric currents with platinum-based chemotherapy drugs.

 Follow part 1 of Allen’s mesothelioma journey from asbestos exposure to life after treatment and learn what led to Allen's diagnosis.

 Not all patients experience the same symptoms of mesothelioma as the stage of illness, overall health, and age play significant roles.

 Mesothelioma is difficult to diagnose and sometimes misdiagnosed as other forms of cancer.
 It takes multiple tests to confirm a diagnosis.

 We followed Allen’s mesothelioma survivor journey since the first contact with asbestos.
 Now, we conclude his journey and his survivor story.